 August 5.
-After visiting Bran Castle, I headed southwest toward Bran pass which had been strategically important in controlling trade between Wallachia and Transylvania. which Bran Castle and a few other fortresses had been built.
-The terrain was lovely.
+After visiting Bran Castle, I headed southwest toward Bran pass which had been strategically important in controlling trade between Wallachia and Transylvania.
+What incredible terrain!
 I passed Moieciu de Sus, a small village located in a dramatic valley bounded by rocky cliffs.
 The lovely couple I’d met a few days before in Poira Brasov had mentioned wanting to locate in this area when they retire.
 I can see why.
 It was suddenly pastoral, and much prettier than the other sections.
 I wanted to stop and take in the scenery but it was Sunday and the 35 mph Sunday drivers were out in full force.
 I’d passed enough of them that I feared getting stuck behind them again.
 The two-lane road was windy and passing lanes were few.
 Curtea de Argeş was my goal, as I wanted to see the Art Nouveau sytle Romanian Orthodox church which houses the tombs of Queen Maria and King Frederick, my favorite Romanian monarchs.
 The villages I passed after the castle on the way to Bran Pass were lovely and quaint, and I’d like to explore them on a return visit.
 I may have to wait 30 years for Romania to finish their highway system.
 They’ve only finished a short section of highway from near Bucharest to Constanza over the past 30 years.
 Apparently, Romanian politicians hire their own companies and then pocket the money.
 I’d been having nightmares about Romanian roads after driving through the northern Carpathians and between Câmpulung and Curtea de Argeş.
 There were so many holes and disjointed sections that I was sure I’d lose my tires.

 It was another 100 F day.
 I arrived in Curtea de Argeş and located the monastery after driving past it twice.
 I had to ask directions of a nice man who miraculously spoke English (I’ve used French more here than in any country other than French-speaking ones).
 The monastery’s cathedral which houses the royal necropolis was a work of art.
 I spent an hour or so admiring detailed Art Nouveau ornamentation.
 I had to pay extra to take photos, but it was worth it.
 The united country’s first modern king, Carol I of Romania, had renovated the Curtea de Argeş Monastery and designated it as a royal necropolis in 1886.
 Curtea de Argeş became the burial place for the Royal House (dynasty of Hohenzollern-Sigmaringen) of Romania, including Carol I, Ferdinand and Queen Mary.